Mike Zunino Player Props: Guardians vs. Astros

 Mike Zunino At The Plate

-- Zunino has seven doubles, three home runs and 14 walks while batting .190.
+- Zunino is hitting .186 with seven doubles, three home runs and 15 walks.

-- In nine games this season (23.7%), he has scored, including multiple runs twice.
+- In nine games this year (23.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.